dotnet/docs/docs/architecture/maui/preface.md

 ---
 title: A preface to enterprise architecture for MAUI applications
-description: Guidance for what the book will cover, reference materials, and how to approach the book
+description: Guidance for what the book will cover, reference materials, and how to approach the book.
 author: michaelstonis
 no-loc: [MAUI]
 ms.date: 06/18/2022
 ---
-# Introduction

 ## Purpose